futuremaker019/TIL/Language/English/Movie/Logan.md

-world is not the same as it was. we are taking risk handing around here
+world is not the same as it was. we are taking risk hanging around here

 Can we show our appreciation and treat the three of you to a decent meal?